 Include preliminary plans and specifications, unless the property has not been identified.

 Document that the zoning required for the Development is in place.
 Zoning documentation must contain the property address, the zoning code associated with the property and be issued by a local governmental body.
 A letter from the city where the property is located is preferred.
-This documentation is not required for Acquisition/Rehabilitation activities nor when the property has not been identified.
-(Not applicable to Homeowner Rehabilitation)
+This documentation is not required for Acquisition/Rehabilitation activities nor when the property has not been identified

 Applicants should note that any documentation regarding readiness to proceed that is not provided with the Application will be required before the execution of a Written Agreement for HOME funds.